nhammond101/nx-plugins/README.md

 🔎 **Extensible Dev Tools for Monorepos.**

-# What is @flowaccount/nx-plugins
+# What is @nhammond101/nx-plugins

-🔎 **Extensible Continous Delivery/Depolyment Tools on top of Nx workspace for seamless deployments with frameworks like Serverless Framework and aws-cdk (Infrastructure as a code)**
+🔎 **Extensible Continuous Delivery/Deployment Tools on top of Nx workspace for seamless deployments with frameworks like Serverless Framework and aws-cdk (Infrastructure as a code)**

 ## Our Mission